Posted: Sun 30th May 2021

 It's useful at this point to reflect on what made this particular sale a success too.
 If it was a B2B sale, does your product specifically appeal to their business size or sector?
 Maybe your B2C sale landed because of your attitude or attention to detail?

-For every "yes" you get during the sales process, there will likely be multiple "no"s.
+For every "yes" you get during the sales process, there will likely be several "nos".
 This can be tough to deal with as a new business, so it's important to reconsider the concept of rejection in a business context.

 It's important to gear up for those nos: expect them and be prepared for them.
 Use them to gain more information about that client and their needs by always responding to a "no" with a polite enquiry about why there's no interest at the moment.